canopas/flutter-country-picker/README.md

-Fully customizable Flutter library that allows developers to integrate a feature-rich country code picker into their applications.
-It includes built-in filtering options for easily selecting and displaying country codes based on search.
+Customizable Flutter library for easy integration of a feature-rich country code picker with built-in filtering options for code selection based on search.

 ## Preview